ndivine-eng/Adv-Devops-14/todo-devops/backend/README.md

 ## Project Description project modifucation

-Pinnacle Planner is a minimalist web application designed to help users track their daily tasks efficiently.
+Pinnacle Planner especially students  is a minimalist web application designed to help users track their daily tasks efficiently.
 It provides a straightforward interface to add, manage, and mark tasks as complete, ensuring a clear overview of personal productivity.

 ### Core Features